Vietnamese Moon Festival 2025 - A Special Occasion in Vietnam

 The lion's wide, open mouth and bulging eyes give it an appearance that is at once amusing and intimidating.
 Children in the audience yell and giggle as the dancers leap closer to them.
 The lion's crimson sequined body shines in the light of the full moon.
 Nothing else can compare to this breathtaking performance on Trung Thu night for Vietnamese children.

-Vietnamese Mid-autumn festival food: mooncake, fruits and tea time
+Vietnamese moon festival food: mooncake, fruits and tea time

 For those who don't enjoy the crowd, having a high tea experience at home is one of the Vietnamese Mid-autumn festival traditions.
 Every family in Vietnam celebrates the day by bringing out the five fruits on a plate and the mooncakes from the ancestral altar.
 They pray to their ancestors and then eat mooncakes beneath the moonlight after making offerings to them.
 These cakes, whether they're round or square, are shaped into complex designs like flowers, carp, and geometric patterns.

-3. Where to celebrate the Mid-autumn festival in Vietnam?
+3. Best places to celebrate the Full Moon Festival in Vietnam

 3.1.
 Hanoi